What Is The Missing Statement In The Proof

 7. Since a<sup>2</sup> is even, a must also be even (as proven earlier).

-8. Therefore, we can write a = 2k, where k is an integer.
+8. Which means, we can write a = 2k, where k is an integer.

 9. Substituting a = 2k into the equation 2b<sup>2</sup> = a<sup>2</sup>, we get 2b<sup>2</sup> = (2k)<sup>2</sup> = 4k<sup>2</sup>.